emrei/stock-handling/stockhandling/README.md

 1- ModelMapper can be used for DTO conversion instead of doing manually.
 2- Database can be used instead of in memory data structures.
 3- InitBinder can be used for conversion of enum values.
 4- Controller and Repository test methods depend on offsetTime, tests can give different results with respect to different time.
-They can be changed and moocked.
+They can be changed and mocked.
 Time dependency can be solved.
+5- Concurrency test method depend on the random stock id, therefore sometimes random ids can be same.
+In that case assertion fails.
+It can be changed later for a better consistency

 FEEDBACKS